Career Opportunities

 Inclusive Excellence at William James College

-William James College is an institution and a community committed to the principles of excellence, fairness and respect for all people.
-Our Inclusive Excellence model infuses diversity, equity and inclusion efforts into the core of institutional functioning to realize the educational benefits of diversity both locally and globally.
-We are committed to strengthening communities, including our workplace, by fostering the development of the intercultural competencies necessary for change agents in an increasingly complex, pluralistic society.
+William James College is an institution and community dedicated to the principles of excellence, fairness, and respect for all individuals.
+We are committed to strengthening our communities, including our workplace, by fostering the development of competencies essential for change agents in an increasingly complex society.